Avd-ai/Olympics-database-system/README.md

 # Olympics-database-system

-This project is a development of a database system in SQL.
+This project is a development of a relational database system in SQL.
 The repository has two main components :

 A) Code used to implement a database.